Lister D

-The Lister D is a 1 - 2.5hp stationary engine on petrol or petrol/paraffin (fuel) built between 1926-1965 by R A Lister and Company of Dursley.
-It is popular with newcomers to the stationary engine hobby with un-restored examples available for as little as £25, plenty of spares and various re-manufactured parts and decals.
+The Lister D is a 1 - 2.5hp stationary engine fuelled by petrol or petrol/paraffin built between 1926-1965 by R A Lister and Company of Dursley.
 It replaced the Lister H, which was of a similar output.
-The first Lister D engine serial number 80,000 was assembled on 26 October 1926.
+The first Lister D engine, serial number 80,000, was assembled on 26 October 1926.

-The engines were used to power water pumps, generators, cement mixers and much more.
-They had a chain drive ignition magneto, either the Lucas SR1, the Lucas RS1 or a M-l MK1(shaft driven and early chain driven), and an Amal float bowl.
+The engine was a 4-stroke poppet valve engine with a simple centrifugal governing system.
+It had a chain drive ignition magneto, either the Lucas SR1, the Lucas RS1 or a M-l MK1 (shaft-driven and early chain-driven), and an Amal float bowl.

 The engines were made in 1 hp, 1.5 hp, 2 hp and 2.5 hp versions.
-It was known as the model D309 or simply the R.A.
-Lister.
-The engine was a 4 stroke poppet valve engine, and a simple centrifugal governing system.
+They were used to power water pumps, generators, cement mixers and much more.